Jun-depo/SanFranciscoCrimeStatistics-with-Spark-Stream/README.md

 ### Development Environment:
 I developed the project locally as described below:

 • I used Spark 2.4.5 as version 2.4.3 and kafka_2.11_2.3.0 gave me error with trigger.processingTime=5 or “5 SECONDS”, that I couldn’t resolve.
 It could be due my local environment with other programs installed.

+Other programs:

 • Scala 2.12 (instead of 2.11)

 • Java 1.8.x

 • Kafka build with Scala 2.12 version 2.3

 • Python 3.7.4

 ### Python code files: